Malinda Kathleen Reese: Early life and education

-Reese was born and raised in Washington, D.C.
+Reese was born on June 27, 1994 and raised in Washington, D.C.
 She is the only child of Mary Hall Surface, a teacher and playwright, and Kevin Reese, an actor.
 She recalls spending much of her youth backstage during theater performances, and spending time in costume shops.
 As a teenager, she went to Interlochen Arts Camp in Michigan and Broadway Artists Alliance in New York City.

 She learned to play the Irish flute at the age of thirteen, having been "drawn" to the instrument from a young age.
-She is also able to play guitar, ukulele, electric piano, cajón and classical flute.
+She is also able to play guitar, ukulele, electric piano, cajón, bodhrán and classical flute.

 Reese attended Sidwell Friends School in Washington, D.C., and later Vassar College, New York where she initially studied cognitive science, before switching to Drama, in which she majored, and Religion, in which she minored.
 She also studied drama in London in 2014.